Mission

 Hours

-CURRENT KING'S STUDENTS HAVE 24/7 BUILDING ACCESS VIA LANE'S LANE ENTRANCE
+CURRENT KING'S STUDENTS HAVE 24/7 BUILDING ACCESS VIA THE LANE'S LANE ENTRANCE.

 Monday - Thursday